 - (A) That is impossible.
-Try to imagine how herbs might come into your body and intelligently fix your problems.
-If you try to do that, you will see how impossible it seems.
-Otherwise, it would mean that herbs are more intelligent than the human body, which is truly hard to believe. - (B) Such statements are unscientific and groundless.
-Sometimes herbs appear to work, since they tend to increase your blood circulation in an aggressive attempt by your body to eliminate them from your system.
-That can create a temporary feeling of a high, which makes it seem as if your health condition has improved. - (C) Also, herbs can have a placebo effect, just like any other method, thus helping you feel better.
-Whatever the case, it is your body that has the intelligence to regain health, and not the herbs.
+Try to imagine how herbs might come into your body and intelligently fix your problems. - (B) That can create a temporary feeling of a high, which makes it seem as if your health condition has improved.
+Also, herbs can have a placebo effect, just like any other method, thus helping you feel better. - (C) If you try to do that, you will see how impossible it seems.
+Otherwise, it would mean that herbs are more intelligent than the human body, which is truly hard to believe. - (D) Such statements are unscientific and groundless.
+Sometimes herbs appear to work, since they tend to increase your blood circulation in an aggressive attempt by your body to eliminate them from your system. - (E) Whatever the case, it is your body that has the intelligence to regain health, and not the herbs.
 How can herbs have the intelligence needed to direct your body into getting healthier?